All About Visiting Yellowstone in October

 RECOMMENDED WILDLAND TRIPS IN OCTOBER

-Planning a trip to Yellowstone in October can be intimidating as you try to decide what style of trip you want and have to keep up with weather and current conditions.
-But you can bypass all the headache by booking a trip with Wildland Trekking and letting one of our expert guides show you around.
-As October is right on the edge of the backpacking season, we offer a variety of trips from backpacking trips and llama treks to day hikes and inn based tours.
-There is something for everyone at Wildland Trekking and as all of our trips are all inclusive, included in your price are meals, location transportation, accommodations, and much more.
+Planning a trip to Yellowstone in October can be intimidating as you try to decide what style of trip you want and have to keep up with the weather and current conditions.
+Bypass the headaches by booking a trip with Wildland Trekking and allowing one of our expert guides to show you around.
+As October is on the edge of backpacking season, we offer a variety of trips, from backpacking trips and llama treks to day hikes and inn-based tours.
+There is something for everyone at Wildland Trekking, and as all of our trips are all-inclusive, meals, location transportation, accommodations, and much more are included in your price.
 Feel free to browse all the trips we offer in Yellowstone, but here are a few we especially recommend for October.

-Best of Yellowstone Tour: This 5 day, inn based tour will take you on a journey you won’t ever forget.
+Best of Yellowstone Tour: This 5-day, inn-based tour will take you on a journey you will never forget.
 Each day, the group will set out on a different day hike in distinct areas of the park before settling down for the evening in your comfortable lodge accommodations.
 With the perfect balance of rustic and luxury, this trip is a must for those looking to enjoy the sights and wonders of Yellowstone without the headache or worries of planning the trip themselves.

-Yellowstone Spring Trekking Adventure: We know it’s called a spring trip, but we also offer this trip in the mid fall as it’s the other shoulder season in Yellowstone for backpacking.
-With the wildlife out and about and the crowds far away, this 3 or 4 day backpacking trip takes you into the heart of Yellowstone to experience of the park’s most stunning scenery.
+Yellowstone Spring Trekking Adventure: We know it’s called a spring trip, but we also offer this trip in the mid-fall as it’s the other shoulder season in Yellowstone for backpacking.
+With the wildlife out and about and the crowds far away, this three or 4-day backpacking trip takes you into the heart of Yellowstone to experience the park’s most stunning scenery.
 Camping every night near the waters of a river or stream and including a traverse of Black Canyon, this trip gives you the best of the shoulder seasons without the hassle of planning the trip yourself.

-Lamar Pelican Loop Llama Trek: Llama treks are a great option in October in Yellowstone and Wildland Trekking offers a variety of them, but this one is especially perfect for October.
-With moderate hiking with only a light pack thanks to your llama companions, you’ll get to experience the northern range of the park at the lower elevations where the wildlife will be abundant and the temperatures warmer.
-With time to throw a line into one of the rivers for the last of the fishing season on this 5 day trip, you won’t want to miss this awesome adventure.
+Lamar Pelican Loop Llama Trek: Llama treks are a great option in October in Yellowstone.
+Wildland Trekking offers a variety of them, but this one is especially perfect for October.
+With moderate hiking with only a light pack, thanks to your llama companions, you’ll experience the park’s northern range at the lower elevations, where the wildlife will be abundant and the temperatures warmer.
+With time to throw a line into one of the rivers for the last of the fishing season on this 5-day trip, you won’t want to miss this awesome adventure.

 Join a Guided Hiking Adventure

-Yellowstone National Park is home to some of the most epic and amazing hiking vacations in the world.
-Wildland Trekking offers trips with the best of Yellowstone: geysers, waterfalls, views, wildlife, solitude, adventure and fascinating natural and cultural interpretation.
+Yellowstone National Park is home to some of the world’s most epic and fantastic hiking vacations.
+Wildland Trekking offers trips for the best of Yellowstone: geysers, waterfalls, views, wildlife, solitude, adventure, and fascinating natural and cultural interpretation.

-Guided Yellowstone treks are all-inclusive which covers permits; local transportation (excluded on certain tours); meals; equipment; safety systems and professional hiking/wilderness guides; all of which allows visitors to maximize their time in Yellowstone and focus entirely on enjoying the Park.
+Guided Yellowstone treks are all-inclusive, covering permits; local transportation (excluded on specific tours); meals; equipment; safety systems, and professional hiking/wilderness guides, allowing visitors to maximize their time in Yellowstone and focus entirely on enjoying the Park.

 YELLOWSTONE ADVENTURE TOURS